ThomasSavary08/Kuramoto-Sivashinsky-ETDRK4/README.md

 where $\displaystyle q_{k} = \left(\frac{2\pi}{L}\right)k$ and $\displaystyle \mathcal{F}$ is the Fourier transform. <br>
 The ODE is solved using an ETDRK4, which is particularly well suited to stiff equations. <br>

 Moreover, the associated linear equation is also solved in tangent space, which allows to compute Lyapunov exponents and Covariant Lyapunov Vectors (CLV).
-An example is given in notebook.
+An example is given in the notebook.

 ### Contribute
 If you find any error or bug in the code, do not hesitate to create an issue or a pull request.